These days, crowdfunding platforms give an excellent financial opportunity to launch startups.

 Step 7.
 Testing: quality assurance engineers test the app.

 Step 8.
-Release: after all tweaks and improvements are done and dusted (and tested again) the final chapter in app development saga arrives.
+Release: after all tweaks and improvements are done and dusted (and tested again) the final chapter in the app development saga arrives.
 Check submission policies of the app store of your choice to minimise time and effort to comply.

 Let’s draw a line